Chico Xavier: Death

+Chico Xavier spent his last years at the Hélio Angiotti Hospital in Uberaba.
+On 30 June 2001, exactly one year before he died, a mysterious light was captured by a TV Ideal reporter, which reached Chico Xavier's room.
+The case was revisited upon his death and subsequent anniversaries.

-Chico Xavier died from cardiorespiratory arrest at 19:30 BRT on 30 June 2002, at the venerable age of 92.
-His friends and family shared that Chico had expressed a unique wish to God regarding the timing of his death.
-He hoped to die on a day when the people of Brazil were immersed in happiness and national celebration, believing that this would lessen the sadness of his departure.
-Remarkably, his death coincided with a significant national event: it occurred on the very day Brazil celebrated its victory in the 2002 FIFA World Cup.
-Chico Xavier's death took place approximately nine hours after the final match between Brazil and Germany, aligning poignantly with his wish.
+Chico Xavier died from cardiorespiratory arrest on 30 June 2002, aged 92.
+According to his friends and family, Xavier had expressed a wish to God to die on a day when the people of Brazil were immersed in happiness and national celebration, believing that this would lessen the sadness of his departure.
+His eventual death coincided with Brazil's victory in the 2002 FIFA World Cup, approximately nine hours after the final match was concluded.

-Biographic movie

-In April 2010, the date Chico Xavier would turn 100 years old, the film "Chico Xavier" was released.
-It is based on the biography titled "As Vidas de Chico Xavier" (The lives of Chico Xavier), by journalist Marcel Souto Maior, and it was directed and produced by filmmaker Daniel Filho.
-Chico Xavier is portrayed by actors Matheus Costa, Ângelo Antônio and Nelson Xavier, respectively, during three phases of his life: from 1918 to 1922, 1931 to 1959 and 1969 to 1975.

 Skeptical reception

 In 2010, Kentaro Mori published an article in the Skeptical Inquirer which accused Xavier of fraud.
 According to Mori, Xavier's close associate Waldo Vieira stated that the staff at Xavier's Spiritist Center in Brazil would help him by gathering information about his clients and faking psychic letters.
 He was also accused of using perfume in the séance room, which was a common Spiritualist trick to pretend the scent was of supernatural origin.
 Xavier was associated with the spiritist medium Otília Diogo, who fraudulently pretended to be a spirit by covering herself in white sheets, with a photo of Xavier and a sheeted Diogo being taken in 1964.
 The skeptic Karen Stollznow has also accused Xavier of hot reading.